vcavallo/nstrfy-android/README.md

 Think [ntfy](https://ntfy.sh), but decentralized -- no server required, just nostr relays.

+**Work in progress! base case works, but important additional features are being added and bugs being fixed**

 ## How it works

 1. Generate or import a nostr keypair in the app